Making Families Pay: The Harmful, Unlawful, and Costly Practice of Charging Juvenile Administrative Fees in California

 3. To understand the consequences of costly practices like juvenile administrative fees, the state and counties should collect and maintain better data in the juvenile system.

-Keywords: criminal justice debt, juvenile justice, legal financial obligaitons, court debt, fines, fees, restitution
+Keywords: criminal justice debt, monetary sanctions, excessive fines, juvenile justice, legal financial obligations, court debt, fines, fees, restitution

 Suggested Citation: Suggested Citation